 Backed by a two year, $97,300 grant, Halvorsen, Sabbath, and research statistician Melissa McTernan will analyze six waves of data from the Health and Retirement Study, which surveys nationally representative samples of Americans 50 and older every two years.
 Starting in 2024, the trio will analyze more than 30,000 observations from more than 12,000 employed adults living in more than 9,000 households.

 Halvorsen hopes to pinpoint the workplace benefits and policies that contribute to longer, healthier lives both in and out of work.
 He is especially interested in exploring the link between workplace flexibility and employee retention.

 “If you’re able to reduce the number of hours you're working, do you like your job better?
 And does that mean that you’re more likely to stay in the workforce longer?” he says.
 “Having older adults stay on longer is important simply because they have a lifetime of accumulated knowledge that is lost the moment they leave.”

 Halvorsen and Sabbath hope that their research will go on to shape policies that enhance worker health, safety, and well-being.
-Sabbath says the Harvard center will create policy briefs and set up presentations with key stakeholders to share their findings.
+Sabbath says the Harvard center, which is home to four research projects, will create policy briefs and set up presentations with key stakeholders to share their findings.

 “The center is a driving force for occupational health, policy, and research,” she says.
 “Having BC play such a big role in terms of the leadership of the projects really positions the school to have a big impact.”